Bracing for nature's worst

 GOALS AND EXPECTED IMPACT

-This project will build on existing national programmes in Central America and the Caribbean to bolster local disaster risk resilience.
-The overall goal is to increase resilience by mitigating not only disaster risks, but also other risks that may negatively affect communities, such as health hazards arising from unsafe water or poor sanitation.
+This project builded on existing national programmes in Central America and the Caribbean to bolster local disaster risk resilience.
+The overall goal was to enable communities to increase their resilience by mitigating not only the effects of natural hazards, but also risks such as the health hazards arising from unsafe water or poor sanitation.

 Natural Hazard and Climate Risk Management